blissartt/touch-input-rotation/README.md

 	xinput set-prop "$TOUCHSCREEN" "$TRANSFORM" 0 -1 1 1 0 0 0 0 1

 it's possible to calibrate the touchpad and touchscreen, orienting them to the left.
-Assuming that the values DEFAULT and DEFAULT-1 are replaced by the name of the trackpad and touchscreen (found with 'xinput list').
-These commands work on all GNU/Linux systems.
+Assuming that the values DEFAULT and DEFAULT-1 are replaced by the name of the trackpad and touchscreen (these can be found with 'xinput list').
+These commands will work on all
+GNU/Linux systems.
 Instead of using 'xinput list', we have created two bash scripts that retrieve the names of your input devices.

 To effectively change these variables, GitHub user 'mildmojo', has created a shell script that automatically changes the orientation of the screen, trackpad and touchscreen, provided that the values TOUCHPAD and TOUCHSCREEN are met correctly.
-In order to efficiently find the name of the two devices requested by the above script, two bash scripts are included in the zip that extract the name of the devices from the 'udev' database of your GNU/Linux system.
+In order to efficiently find the name of the two devices requested by the above script, two bash scripts are included in the repo.
+These extract the name of the devices from the 'udev' database of your GNU/Linux system.

-Here are the various steps to effectively change the orientation of the screen and touch devices on a GNU/Linux system.
+Here are the various steps to effectively change the orientation of the screen and touch devices.
 The following instructions are applicable to any distribution.
 TO AVOID PROBLEMS, IT IS PREFERABLE TO RUN THE COMMANDS IN A SHELL
 WITHOUT ROOT PERMISSIONS.
 The 'git' tool is also required to clone the Github repo.